-The assessment panel will evaluate how the project aligns with the priorities of the BC Arts Council as outlined in the Extending Foundations Action Plan by considering:
+The peer assessment panel will evaluate how the project aligns with the priorities of the BC Arts Council as outlined in the Extending Foundations Action Plan by considering the:

-- The level at which the project will advance opportunities for and service to equity-deserving and under-represented communities. - The contribution to communities located outside major urban centres (as applicable). - The project's potential for advancing reconciliation (as applicable). - The significance of the project in pursuing equity, diversity, inclusion, and access as relative to the applicant's context, including its region, capacity, community served, available resources, purpose, and mandate. - The level of accessibility and safety of engagement, including but not limited to physical spaces, intellectual accessibility, cultural and emotional safety, affordability, and support for those who experience barriers or disability.
+- Level at which the project will advance opportunities for and service to equity-deserving and under-represented communities. - Contribution to communities located outside major urban centres. - Project's potential for advancing reconciliation.

+- Significance of the project in pursuing equity, diversity, inclusion, and access as relative to the applicant's context, including its region, capacity, community served, available resources, purpose, and mandate. - Level of accessibility and safety of engagement, including but not limited to physical spaces, intellectual accessibility, cultural and emotional safety, affordability, and support for those who experience barriers or disability.